gradle/develocity-build-config-samples/build-data-capturing-maven-samples/README.md

 _Demonstrates: Custom values_

 This sample demonstrates how to capture the Gradle Enterprise Maven extension version as a custom value.
-This can be used to identify and filter for projects using a certain version of the extension within the Build Scan dashboard.
+This can be used to identify and filter for projects using a certain version of the extension on the Gradle Enterprise dashboards.

 ### Capture OS Processes